Investment insights from Capital Group

 Overall, in our broad fixed income portfolios, we have generally had a long duration exposure, which translates into an exposure to interest rates, and a less-than-benchmark exposure to credit and mortgage-backed bonds.
 However, valuations are changing rapidly, and we are also likely to see a significant series of steps to help support markets and the economy from both central banks and fiscal authorities.
 Therefore, our analysts and portfolio managers look to take advantage of volatile markets to find investments in credits they like at more attractive valuations.

 Our economists believe that the U.S. has been in the late part of its economic cycle for some time.
 Before COVID-19 hit, investors anticipated modest growth might persist over the medium term.
-But the outbreak of COVID-19 and the Saudi/Russia oil shock are rapidly changing the economic outlook.
+But the outbreak of COVID-19 and the Saudi/Russia oil shock has rapidly changed the economic outlook.

 The recent drop in equities and rise in price of 10-year Treasuries is a timely reminder that high-quality bonds can help to stabilize investor portfolios against losses during volatile periods.
 In times of great uncertainty, investors should look to bond funds first and foremost as a way to diversify their portfolio and preserve capital.
 But not all bonds or bond funds are created equal.
 There are many broad bond funds which own significant amounts of lower quality bonds that may not provide the protection and stability investors need when risk assets decline.

-We look to high quality bonds, like U.S. government bonds, AAA-rated mortgage bonds and investment-grade corporate credit, to prepare for volatility.
+We would encourage investors to do a health check and ensure the bonds in their core portfolios are high quality, like U.S. government bonds, AAA-rated mortgage bonds and investment-grade corporate credit.
 These bonds have historically been more resilient when shocks occur, helping to preserve investors’ capital while also providing some income.

 While it can be tempting to increase holdings of riskier bonds like high-yield corporate debt in a reach for yield as interest rates fall, it is important that investors know that high-yield bonds can be highly correlated to equities.
 When equity prices fall, so do many high-yield bonds, which means investors have not really reduced risk in their overall portfolio.